Two Towns. One Amazing Experience.

 Handicap-accessible cabins are available, as well as pet cabins for well-behaved animals on leashes.
 Please ask a gondola attendant for help boarding; they can slow down the cabins for those with strollers, wheel chairs, etc.

 In the winter, ski and snowboard racks are mounted on the exterior of cabins, and gondola attendants help load equipment.
-Blankets are also available at each station to offer warmth during the ride.
 In the summer, bike racks are mounted on the exterior of the cabins, and gondola attendants help load bikes.

 Telluride Central Reservations can help package your air, lodging and more to get the best possible rates.
 Just call us.
 888.605.2578.
 Check out current Lodging Specials and Packages.